unitycontainer/unity/README.md

 ## Documentation

-The documentation is a work in progress project.
+The documentation is a work in progress. **I could really use some help with it**.
 Some info is available [here](https://unitycontainer.github.io) but more is coming...

 ## Issues and Contributions